tao-guo/webnotes/case-studies/hawaiianairlines.md

 ## Pattern Consistency
 - consistency for learning curves and productivity
 - UI Docs
-  - Yeoman, built and maintained itself -- jekyll
+  - Yeoman, built and maintained itself -- YuiDoc, jekyll
 - Code Reviews
   - not merge until at least one team member had reviewed and approved it.
 - guidelines